-In this article you will learn how to update your address with the NHS and answers to any of your common questions.
+We will cover exactly how to update your address with the NHS and cover any other questions you might have.

 Telling the NHS that you have changed address is important.
-As we know, If your mail goes to the incorrect address you are susceptible to identity fraud.
+If you don’t update your GP or the NHS, your personal information may go to the incorrect address or you could be susceptible to identity fraud.

-There are three institutions within the NHS that we need to inform:
+There are three institutions within the NHS that you need to inform when moving home

 Enter your previous address, new address and the date you moved home